Ipswich & West Moreton Beekeepers Association

 To arrange lectures, demonstrations, and field days, for the benefit of members.

-To assist members to obtain suitable apiculture material.
+To assist members in obtaining suitable apiculture material.

 To seek out, and assist, people who are interested and qualified to carry out research work on bees and bee culture.